-The first flag is the read/write flag.
-The second one is the memory-select flag, which I’ll discuss in more detail in a later part of this series.
+The first bit is the read/write flag and the second one is the memory-select flag, which I’ll discuss in more detail in a later part of this series.

-This flag will tell the ALU to use data from the MEM-BUFF register instead of the register-file.
-This is useful when you loaded a value from the RAM and you want to use this value instead of one, that’s saved in the register-file.
+This flag will tell the ALU to use data from the MEM-BUFF register instead of the register file.
+This is useful when you loaded a data word from the RAM and you want to use this value instead of one, that’s saved in the register file.

 Instruction length: 32-Bit

 And that’s our final instruction length.
-So that means that our instruction memory is a 256×32 ROM, which means it can hold 8KiB of application code.
+So that means that our instruction memory is a 256×32 ROM, which can hold 8KiB of application code.

 Back to the data storage

-So in the last paragraph you actually learned everything that you need to know, to construct the data storage!
-You now know, that we have 16 registers for storing data between calculations and the possibility to store another 2.048 Bit in an external RAM.
+In the last paragraph, you learned everything you need to know to construct the data storage!
+You know, that we have 16 registers for storing data between calculations and the possibility to store another 2.048 Bit in an external RAM.
 We can also store programs that have 256 instructions in our instruction-ROM.
-The last thing we need is something that tells the register-file which values are needed.
+The last thing, we need, is something that tells the register-file which values are needed.

-For this case we have the 4-Bit address in our micro-instructions and one decoder per value (A, B, R) will be used.
-So our ALU (with the updated outputs and functions), the shifter and the register-file looks like this:
+For this, we have the 4-Bit address in our micro-instructions and one decoder per value (A, B, R).
+So our ALU (with the updated outputs and functions), the shifter and the register-file look like this:

 Please view the link.
 The result is way too large, to show it in a screenshot!

-Also note, that I only built one of the 16 registers, the other 15 look exactly the same, but they would take up so much space, that I decided to leave them away.
-I guess you should get the idea.
+Also note, that I only built one of the 16 registers, the other 15 look exactly the same, but they would take up so much space, that I decided to omit them.

-Also a lot of other signals are yet to be connected, however I tried to label everything, so you know where they will go.
+A lot of other signals are yet to be connected.
+However, I tried to label everything so you know where they will go.